Skip to content

 Environment Time Remaining

 The session time is displayed at the top of the web interface and begins to count down once the user joins the environment.
-In the exercise environment, the environment time remaining is shown at the top as eight minutes, with an extend session button to the right and a terminate button to its right.
+In the exercise environment, the environment time remaining is shown at the top as eight minutes, with an "EXTEND SESSION" button with a "TERMINATE" button to its right.

-Once the session time is extended, the Environment time remaining will be updated, and you will see a confirmation that your session has been extended by an hour.
+Once the session time is extended, the Environment time remaining will be updated and a confirmation that your session has been extended by an hour will appear.
 In the same environment, the extension has been completed, now showing the message “Your session has been extended by an hour,” and environment time remaining is now one hour and eight minutes.

 Warning